-Qabiria was established in 2008 in Barcelona, Spain, on the initiative of three professional translators.
-Since the very beginning, the company has offered not only translation services to agencies and final customers -both in the technical and editorial field-, but also consulting services, technical support and training to language service operators.
+Qabiria is a translation and localization company specializing in the translation and adaptation of websites, mobile apps and technical documentation.
+We help software developers, webmasters, web designers and SMEs to compete in international markets by translating and adapting their content in over 20 languages.
+Qabiria was founded in 2008 in Barcelona, Spain, by three professional translators.
+Since the very beginning, the company has offered not only translation services to agencies and final customers -both in the technical and editorial field-, but also consulting services, technical support and training to language service providers.
 Over the years, we have carried out several projects, borderline between translation and technology/innovation, which you can find about here below.

 - Elaboration of the business plan and start of the project with the support of theIMPO in Badalona(the organization for the promotion of employment and entrepreneurship of the city of Badalona, in Cataluna, Spain).